If you are using earned media value to show the impact of your PR program, please stop. There are other options.

 Short answer, it doesn’t.

-Earned media value estimates what you would have paid for the same amount of impressions using some form of paid media.
+Earned media value estimates the cost of achieving the same number of impressions through paid media.

 FAQ

-Q: What other ways to measure the value of earned media?
+What other ways are there to measure the value of earned media?